-Avoid fabric softeners and products that contain dyes and perfumes, and keep an eye out for signs of an allergic reaction on your baby, even if you're using gentler soaps.
-Contact your doctor if any rash appears -- the skin might look dry and patchy or have tiny red bumps on it.
-The solution might be as simple as rinsing baby laundry more thoroughly, but you should always be on the safe side and have a rash examined.
+Avoid fabric softeners and products that contain dyes and perfumes.
+You'll also want to keep an eye out for signs of an allergic reaction on your baby, even if you're using gentler soaps.
+Contact your doctor if any rash appears—the skin might look dry and patchy or have tiny red bumps.
+The solution might be as simple as rinsing the baby's laundry more thoroughly, but you should always be on the safe side and have a rash examined.

-After trying to remove a stain, always check for remnants of it before drying clothing -- if the mark remains, you'll have to resort to something stronger.
+After trying to remove a stain, always check for remnants of it before drying clothing—if the mark remains, you'll have to resort to something stronger.
 Just remember that babies' skin is very sensitive; be sure to rinse the clothing thoroughly after treating the stains, and skip the treatments altogether on clothes that will be rubbing right up against your baby's skin, such as cloth diapers or undershirts.
-Below are lists of common stains and suggestions for attacking them from Janet Brady, a textile and stain expert at the Philadelphia College of Textiles and Science.
+Below are lists of common stains and suggestions for attacking them from Janet Brady, a textile and stain expert at Thomas Jefferson University.
 (For a more comprehensive list of stains and their antidotes, refer to our Stain Remover Basics Guide.)

 Fruit and vegetable juices, jams, and berries can all leave distinct marks on baby clothing.
 Flush with cool water; soak in a one-to-one mixture of rubbing alcohol and water.
 If the stain loosens, launder as usual.
-If not, apply a combination solvent such as Shout or Spray 'n Wash, then wash.
+If not, apply a combination solvent and then wash.
 For a stubborn stain, lightly bleach the area by soaking it in a one-to-one mixture of white vinegar and water.

 Leaky diapers are par for the course when becoming a parent, and laundering this particular situation can be unpleasant.
-Attack diarrhea stains in the same way you would a protein stain (above).
-For urine stains, pretreat the area with a tablespoon of ammonia diluted in at least 1 cup water (be sure to test a hidden spot first to see if the fabric is colorfast).
-Follow with a combination solvent such as Shout or Spray 'n Wash, then launder as usual.
-(Note: Never mix any product containing chlorine bleach with either ammonia or vinegar; these combinations are toxic.)
+Attack diarrhea stains in the same way you would a protein stain above.
+For urine stains, pretreat the area with a tablespoon of ammonia diluted in at least one cup water—be sure to test a hidden spot first to see if the fabric is colorfast.
+Follow with a combination solvent then launder as usual.
+Never mix any product containing chlorine bleach with either ammonia or vinegar; these combinations are toxic.